CM Mann expands Punjab cabinet, five AAP MLAs inducted as ministers | Politics

 Punjab Governor Banwarilal Purohit administered the oath of office and secrecy to the MLAs at Guru Nanak Dev Auditorium of Punjab Raj Bhawan here.

-Arora was the first one to take oath, followed by Dr Inderbir Singh Nijjar, who is the MLA from Amritsar South seat.
+Arora was the first one to take oath, followed by Amritsar South MLA Dr Inderbir Singh Nijjar.

 Later, Fauja Singh Sarari, who represents Guru Har Sahai, Chetan Singh Jourmajra, MLA from Samana, and Kharar legislator Anmol Gagan Mann were administered oath as cabinet ministers.

-Anmol Gagan Mann is the second woman who became the cabinet minister in the Mann-led cabinet.
+Anmol Gagan Mann is the second woman who became the cabinet minister in the Mann-led government.

 All of them took oath in Punjabi.